awesome548/LLMind/PROJECT-REPORT.md

    washed-out fill (the false-familiarity check), and do they read a dot amid its precedents as "related to these" (the intended semantics) or as "exactly here" (over-reading)?
+   **[OPEN — NOW THE ONLY ZERO-PROGRESS ITEM, AND THE NEXT MOVE.]** The paperwork exists since 2026-06-13: USER-TESTING-PLAN.md reframes the protocol around the value proposition (four components, five tasks, CSI), folds in the two placement probes above, and adds a **trust-delta probe** for the rationale layer (§5.6 weakness 1 names the calibration question it still leaves open).
+Remaining: a pilot, recruitment, and the thin study-mode instrumentation (participant tagging, one-click bundle).

 3. **Pay the two debts owed to the only real user.** (a) A taxonomy *overview* — the hybrid table the participant asked for: all aspects × options with descriptions in